-Services by:
+9D Services by:

 an old age home

 run by:

-- ✓ Central Government, State Government or - ✓ an entity registered under section 12AA/12AB of Income-tax Act, 1961 to its residents (aged 60 years or more) against consideration upto ₹ 25,000 per month per member, provided that the consideration charged is inclusive of charges for boarding, lodging and maintenance.
+- ✓ Central Government, State Government or - an entity registered under section 12AA or 12AB of the Income-tax Act, 1961 to its residents (aged 60 years or more) against consideration upto ₹ 25,000 per month per member, provided that the consideration charged is inclusive of charges for boarding, lodging and maintenance.

-- 9E Services provided by Ministry of Railways (Indian Railways) to individuals by way of

-- (a) sale of platform tickets

-- (b) facility of retiring rooms/waiting rooms;

-- (c) cloak room services;

-- (d) battery operated car services
+- 9E | Services provided by Ministry of Railways (Indian Railways) to individuals by way of - - (a) sale of platform tickets - (b) facility of retiring rooms/waiting rooms; - (c) cloak room services; - (d) battery operated car services - 9F Services provided by one zone/division under Ministry of Railways (Indian Railways) to another zone(s)/division(s) under Ministry of Railways (Indian Railways)27.